MicrosoftDocs/win32/desktop-src/SecAuthN/ibytebuffer-clone.md

 ---
-Description: 'The Clone method creates a new object with its own seek pointer that references the same bytes as the original IByteBuffer object.' ms.assetid: '41530f1d-81e5-4bea-a254-d7d741976904'
+Description: The Clone method creates a new object with its own seek pointer that references the same bytes as the original IByteBuffer object. ms.assetid: 41530f1d-81e5-4bea-a254-d7d741976904
-title: 'IByteBuffer::Clone method'
+title: IByteBufferClone method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IByteBuffer::Clone method

 \[The **Clone** method is available for use in the operating systems specified in the Requirements section.
 It is not available for use in Windows Server 2003 with Service Pack 1 (SP1) and later, Windows Vista, Windows Server 2008, and subsequent versions of the operating system.
 The [**IStream**](https://msdn.microsoft.com/library/windows/desktop/aa380034) interface provides similar functionality.\]

 The **Clone** method creates a new object with its own seek pointer that references the same bytes as the original [**IByteBuffer**](ibytebuffer.md) object.